kisielk/vscode-faust/README.md

 ## Usage

-Open this extension project in VS Code and press `F5`.
+Run `npm install` in this project folder then open this extension project in VS Code and press `F5`.
 Make sure to have a .faustcfg.json in your faust project workspace and install faustlsp for the LSP to run.